Terrorism: Court remands 3 foreigners, 6 Nigerians – The Sun Nigeria

 Court said the suspects committed an offence contrary to Section 17 (1) of Terrorism Prevention (Amendment) Act 2013.

-The nine accused persons pleaded not guilty to all the charges levelled against them by the government.
+The nine accused persons pleaded not guilty to all the charges leveled against them by the government.

-Prosecution Counsel, Labaram Magaji, prayed the court to strike out the name of the 10th defendant, Pilgrim Africa Limited, while relying on Section 216 of the Administration of Criminal Justice 2015,

-Magaji requested the court to commence the trial and remand the suspects in the Correctional Centre as place of safe custody, pending the determination of the matter or the bail application filed by the respective defendants.
+Prosecution counsel, Labaram Magaji, prayed the court to strike out the name of the 10th defendant, Pilgrim Africa Limited, while relying on Section 216 of the Administration of Criminal Justice 2015.
+Magaji requested the court to commence the trial and remand the suspects in the correctional centre as place of safe custody, pending the determination of the matter or the bail application filed by the respective defendants.

 Leave a Reply